 Florida state senator resigns amid sexual misconduct claims

-Florida state Sen. Jack Latvala resigned Wednesday, one day after an investigation found credible evidence of sexual harassment, as well as allegations that he offered to support legislation in exchange for sexual favors.
+Florida state Sen. Jack Latvala resigned Wednesday, one day after an investigation found credible evidence of sexual harassment as well as allegations that he offered to support legislation in exchange for sexual favors.

 Latvala, a Republican who is also running for governor, denied wrongdoing even as he submitted his letter of resignation to Florida Senate President Joe Negron.

-"I have never intentionally dishonored my family, my constituents or the Florida Senate," Latvala wrote.
+"I have never intentionally dishonored my family, my constituents or the Florida Senate," wrote Latvala, whose resignation takes effect Jan.
+5.

 Retired Judge Ronald Swanson, who carried out the investigation, recommended the Senate sanction Latvala when it began its annual session next month.
-However, top Florida Republicans, including Gov. Rick Scott and Attorney General Pam Bondi, called on Latvala to resign as soon as the report was made public Tuesday.

 Swanson added that some of Latvala's actions may have violated public corruption laws and the Florida Senate has referred those allegations to law enforcement.

+Top Florida Republicans, including Gov. Rick Scott and Attorney General Pam Bondi, called on Latvala to resign after Swanson's report was made public.

 The investigation into Latvala, 66, began after a complaint filed by Rachel Perrin Rogers, a top aide to Senate Majority Leader Wilton Simpson.
 Perrin Rogers accused Latvala of inappropriate touching in a Capitol elevator, at a private club and other occasions.